Singin' in the Rain: Plot

 When Warner Bros. releases its first talking picture, The Jazz Singer, and it is an enormous hit, R. F. decides he has to convert the next Lockwood and Lamont film, The Dueling Cavalier, into a talkie.
-Lina and Don take elocution lessons ("Moses Supposes"), but the production is beset with difficulties, most notably Lina's grating, high-pitched voice and unfamiliarity with the new recording technology.
+Lina and Don take elocution lessons ("Moses Supposes"), but the production is beset with difficulties, most notably Lina's grating, high-pitched voice and unfamiliarity with the new recording technology, which leads to numerous situations that drive director Roscoe Dexter to tears.
 The film's preview screening is a failure due to multiple complications, including awkward microphone placements, Don's uninspired improvising (Note: This is a reference to a scene by John Gilbert in his first talkie, His Glorious Night.) and the audio going out of synchronization.

 Later that night, Kathy and Cosmo suggest The Dueling Cavalier be turned into a musical ("Good Morning"), and Cosmo, inspired by the film's synchronization error, suggests that Kathy dub Lina's voice.
 Don happily agrees, then takes Kathy home and dances through her neighborhood in the rain ("Singin' in the Rain").
 Don and Cosmo pitch their idea to R. F., changing the title of the film to The Dancing Cavalier and adding a modern framing device ("Broadway Melody").
 R. F. approves but tells them not to inform Lina of Kathy's involvement.

 Don helps Kathy dub Lina's lines ("Would You"), but Lina is tipped off by another actress.
 When Lina realizes that Don and Kathy are in love and learns that R. F. intends to give Kathy a screen credit for her dubbing, she gives interviews across Hollywood promoting her (non-existent) vocal talent.
-A clause in Lina's contract allows her to sue the studio for negative press, so R. F is forced to leave Kathy uncredited and agree to Lina's demand that Kathy continue anonymously dubbing for her.
+A clause in Lina's contract allows her to sue the studio for negative press, so R. F. is forced to leave Kathy uncredited and agree to Lina's demand that Kathy continue anonymously dubbing for her.

 The premiere of The Dancing Cavalier is a success, but when the audience clamors for Lina to sing live, Don, Cosmo, and R. F. tell her to lip sync into a microphone while Kathy, concealed behind the curtain, sings into a second microphone.
 While Lina is "singing" ("Singin' in the Rain Reprise"), the men raise the curtain, revealing the ruse.
-Lina and Kathy both flee, but Don has the audience stop Kathy and proudly announces that she is "the real star of the picture" ("You Are My Lucky Star").
+Lina and Kathy both flee in embarrassment, but Don has the audience stop Kathy and proudly announces that she is "the real star of the picture" ("You Are My Lucky Star").
 Some time later, Kathy and Don kiss in front of a billboard for their new film, Singin' in the Rain.